Kay SM

 Newlywed Bliss

 Being surrounded by all the people we love was such a beautiful and blessed gift.
 The sun shined over Ketchikan all week in preparation for our wedding.
-I even ended up with a true Alaskan sunburn in my wedding photos—a… Continue reading
+I even ended up with a true Alaskan sunburn in my wedding photos,… Continue reading

 -